MethanePowered/MethaneKit/Apps/Tutorials/03-TexturedCube/README.md

 } // namespace Methane::Tutorials
 ```

-Methane Kit is designed to use [deferred rendering approach](https://docs.microsoft.com/en-us/windows/win32/direct3d11/overviews-direct3d-11-render-multi-thread-render)
+Methane Kit is designed to use [deferred rendering approach](https://docs.microsoft.com/en-us/windows/win32/direct3d11/overviews-direct3d-11-render-multi-thread-render) with triple buffering for minimized waiting for frame-buffers getting
- (instead of immediate rendering approach) with use of triple buffering and minimized waiting for frame-buffers getting released in swap-chain.
+released in swap-chain.
 In order to prepare graphics resource states ahead of next frames rendering, `TexturedCubeFrame` structure keeps
 volatile frame dependent resources used for rendering to dedicated frame-buffer.
 It includes uniforms buffer and
 program bindings objects as well as render command list for render commands encoding